astrobengaly/cosmo_model_independent_tests/README.md

 # Model independent tests of Cosmology
-Repository of the codes and data files to perform model-independent tests of Cosmology using real H(z) measurements as well as Euclid and SKA simulations.
+Repository of the codes and data files I have been developing to perform model-independent tests of Cosmology using real H(z) measurements, as well as Euclid and SKA simulations.

 The python code 'model_ind_tests.py' carries out Gaussian Processes reconstructions with GaPP (https://github.com/astrobengaly/GaPP) in order to obtain model-independent cosmological measurements such as:
   - Hubble Constant H0